 All said and done

-A South African safari may be the hunting career, and fuel you with memories and emotions for years to come.
+A South African safari may be the peak of your hunting career, and fuel you with memories and emotions for years to come.
 As in most best things in life, it ain’t free.
 However, it’s not as expensive as people usually think either.
 If you know what to expect, you’ll also know where to save.
 Our friend Ron Spomer is running a good series of articles on low-cost African adventures, and if you know how to pick the best deal, you can cut the price considerably.
 Stay tuned for our tips on how to make the wise choice for you, and don’t put off your personal discovery of Africa!

 If you liked this story, you may also like: